The Quantization Model of Neural Scaling: Decomposing LLM scaling laws

-Note that our monogenic/polygenic taxonomy of model behaviors assumes that QH1 and QH2 are true, that larger networks contain the quanta of smaller networks.
-However, it could be the case that very little is similar between large networks from small networks.
-It is encouraging that some structures such as induction heads have been found across many models at many scales~\parencite{olsson2022context}, but whether other computations performed across models are truly universal, and whether scaling has the effect we described, will have to be investigated in future studies of the internals of neural networks.
+Note that our monogenic/polygenic taxonomy of model behaviors assumes that QH1 and QH2 are true.
+However, it could be the case that there isn't an underlying discreteness to what is learned, or that scaling totally changes what networks learn, rather than simply adding additional quanta.
+Whether scaling truly has the effect we described will have to be investigated in future studies of the internals of neural networks.
+We also note that it is possible that sharp transitions in the per-token loss curves could be due to noise -- if we had multiple runs with different random seeds for each model scale, we could better test whether the mean loss across seeds decreases smoothly or if there is a genuine discreteness where gradual progress is impossible for apparently ``monogenic'' tokens.